-In this article, we look at the importance and differences of UX and UI design for your mobile app.
+In this blog, we look at the importance of UX and UI design.
+As well as the differences between the two.

-The diagram above is a great starting point for defining the high-level differences between UX and UI design.
+This is a great way to show differences between UX and UI design.
 Source: Medium

 What is User Experience Design?